matrix-org/synapse/docs/development/contributing_guide.md

 [submitting patches process](
 https://www.kernel.org/doc/html/latest/process/submitting-patches.html#sign-your-work-the-developer-s-certificate-of-origin>),
-[Docker](https://github.com/docker/docker/blob/master/CONTRIBUTING.md), and many other projects use: the DCO (Developer Certificate of Origin: http://developercertificate.org/).
+[Docker](https://github.com/docker/docker/blob/master/CONTRIBUTING.md), and many other projects use: the DCO ([Developer Certificate of Origin](http://developercertificate.org/)).
 This is a simple declaration that you wrote the contribution or otherwise have the right to contribute it to Matrix:

 ```